 Recently we just watched the Disney movie Togo.
 It is a must family friend movie to watch.
 It’s about the loyalty, honor, determination and love a dog has for its owner.
 Not just anyone.
 The one who saved them.

 We have always provided our pups with natural foods to keep them strong and healthy.
-And one of my favorites is making these no-bake dog treats.
+And one of my favorites is making these no-bake dog treats or giving our pup frozen or fresh pineapple to nibble on.
 I have been especially giving them to our dog to help her as her eye heals thanks to all the health benefits of turmeric, coconut oil and cinnamon.